Cut fuel cots with a pellet or wood stove

-Pellet stoves use pellets made of wood waste products like compressed sawdust.
-Many models come with features you'll almost never find on a wood stove, such as auto-ignition and thermostatic control.
-This brings them as close as you can get to the feel of a conventional furnace while still burning biomass fuel, but also means that pellet stoves need electricity to operate, although some stoves can be hooked up to a battery backup in case the power goes out.
+These use pellets made of wood waste products, like compressed sawdust.
+Many models come with convenience features such as auto-ignition and thermostatic control.
+This brings them as close as you can get to the feel of a conventional furnace while still burning biomass fuel, but also means that pellet stoves need electricity to operate.
+Some, but not all, pellet stoves can be hooked up to a battery backup in case the power goes out.Wood Stoves

-Wood stoves, on the other hand, are simpler and more intuitive to operate, with fewer moving or electronic parts that can break down.
+Are simpler and more intuitive to operate than pellet stoves with fewer moving or electronic parts that can break down.
 They don't require electricity, and less processing goes into preparing the fuel; all you have to do is cut and/or split wood, then let it sit until it's dry enough to burn cleanly.
 Multi-Fuel Stoves

 Some (but not all) pellet stoves are really multi-fuel stoves, capable of burning a variety of fuels including corn cobs or shelled feed corn, cherry pits and sunflower seeds.
 The price of wood pellets and other biomass fuels can vary drastically according to season, supply and demand, so having a multi-fuel stove gives you more options when it comes to selecting the cheapest or most readily available fuel in your area.